Characteristics of Export-Ready Organizations

 Using Change Readiness Tools

 A number of change readiness tools specific to international trade are available for use.
 Both paper-based and online tools are available to organizations, often at no cost, through regional, national and international organizations.
-These tools guide organizations through a process to identify their current strengths and weaknesses.
+These tools guide organizations through a process to identify their current strengths and weaknesses which help determine if they are ready to export.
 Most of these readiness tools are focused on organizations intending to export products or services.

 Organizations should contact their local and national business centres and associations to learn which change readiness tools may be available to them; for example: